 NASCAR Cup Series: Daytona 500 starting lineup with penalties applied

-However, beyond that, it was all down to how the stars finished in the duels, with the results from Duel 1 setting Sunday's order for the inside rows and the results from Duel 2 determining the order on the outside.
+As for the rest of the field, their starting positions were determined by two duels on Thursday night, won by Bubba Wallace and Cindric.
+However, with Cindric already locked into the front row, it will be Erik Jones to start alongside Wallace on row 2.

-The duels were won by Bubba Wallace and Austin Cindric respectively, and as a result, Wallace will now start on the second row behind Briscoe.
-With Cindric already out front, the spot alongside Wallace goes to Erik Jones, who finished second in Duel 2.
+The subsequent finishing orders from Duel 1 and 2 set the remainder of the lineup, with the finishers from Duel 1 taking up positions on the inside of the rows, and those from Duel 2 starting on the outside.

-With all of that said, let's take a look at the official 41-car starting order ahead of the 500 miles of high-speed action.
+With that said and 500 miles of exciting racing to look forward to, let's take a look at the official Daytona 500 starting lineup in full.

 |Position